pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 ### Version history ###
 Version  | Date | Comments
 ---------| -----| --------
-1.2 | August 14th 2017 | Support for Announcement and Links lists is available, so don't mark it as a blocker (see https://techcommunity.microsoft.com/t5/SharePoint-Blog/Improving-SharePoint-Links-and-Announcements-lists/ba-p/92379)
+1.3 | August 31st 2017 | Added support to use a CSV file as input for the list of sites to scan 1.2 | August 14th 2017 | Support for Announcement and Links lists is available, so don't mark it as a blocker (see https://techcommunity.microsoft.com/t5/SharePoint-Blog/Improving-SharePoint-Links-and-Announcements-lists/ba-p/92379)
 1.1 | June 1st 2017 | Managed metadata navigation support will be available (see https://techcommunity.microsoft.com/t5/SharePoint-Blog/SharePoint-filters-pane-updates-filtering-and-metadata/ba-p/74162), so don't mark it as a blocker
 1.0 | May 2nd 2017 | First main version